-Register for RAVE- Register for approved University of Arkansas Pine Bluff emergency communications and other important information via text message and email.
+Register for RAVE- Register for approved AlertUAPB emergency communications and other important information via email, text message and voicemail.

 You may also register for Guardian and transform your mobile phone into a personal alarm beacon.
-In the event of an emergency, critical information you elect to share will be provided to University of Arkansas Pine Bluff to help them more quickly respond and help you.
-This service is provided to you free of charge by University of Arkansas Pine Bluff.
+In the event of an emergency, your elected critical information will be provided to the UAPBPD, which helps public safety officers respond quickly to serve you.
+This service is provided to you free of charge by UAPB.

-Rave does not charge subscribers to send or receive SMS messages.
-Standard or other messaging charges apply depending upon your wireless carrier plan and subscription details.
+Rave does not charge subscribers to send or receive SMS messages, but standard or other messaging charges apply depending upon your wireless carrier plan and subscription details.
 Once registered, you can opt out of SMS messages at any time by texting STOP to 226787

-- Emergency Notifications via Cell Phone- Watch for text alerts via (AlertUAPB) if there is a campus threat or campus closure due to severe weather or power outages. - UAPB Webpage- Visit www.uapb.edu for detailed emergency information and crisis updates. - Email- Check your official university email after an emergency for support and resource information. - Phone- Call Campus Police at 870-575-8102 for emergency assistance and updates relating to campus alerts.
+- Emergency Notifications via Cell Phone Watch for text alerts via (AlertUAPB) if there is a campus threat or campus closure due to severe weather or power outages. - UAPB Webpage- Visit www.uapb.edu for detailed emergency information and crisis updates. - Email Check your official university email after an emergency for support and resource information. - Phone Call Campus Police at (870) 575-8102 for emergency assistance and updates relating to campus alerts.

-University of Arkansas at Pine Bluff

-Police Department 1900 West Reeker Avenue Pine Bluff, AR 71601
+University of Arkansas at Pine Bluff Police Department 1900 West Reeker Avenue Pine Bluff, AR 71601